Calbabreaker/yacpm/README.md

 notes on the package.

-The yacpm packages that are downloaded by a yacpm package will be placed into (or moved from `packages`) the `dependency_packages` field so that you can configure the package if needs be and to modify the version in case the version provived by the dependent is incompatible with other dependents (manually resolve) or you need to use that package with a specific configuration.
+The yacpm packages that are downloaded by a yacpm package will be placed into (or moved from `packages`) `dependency_packages` field so you can configure the package as needed like modifying the version in case the version provived by the package is incompatible with other packages (so manually resolve) or you need to use that package with a specific configuration.
-The `dependents` field inside the dependency package is there to show you all the dependents as well as to delay fetching the package until all its dependents are fetched.
+The `dependents` field inside the dependency package is there to show you all the dependents as well as to delay fetching the dependency until all its dependents are fetched.

 ## Additional Options